The Conlang Year – Masang

 I DID THAT ALREADY fine.
 Let's see how different roots are affected by the order of operations above:

-1. Protoform: saratom
+1. Protoform: saratam

-2. Rule 1: sartamo
+2. Rule 1: sartama

-3. Rule 3: sardamo
+3. Rule 3: sardama

-4. Rule 1+4: sarando
+4. Rule 1+4: saranda

 1. Protoform: syrtijek